freqtrade/freqtrade/docs/strategy-customization.md

 #### Example

-Let's try to backtest 1 month (January 2019) of 5m candles using the an example strategy with EMA100, as above.
+Let's try to backtest 1 month (January 2019) of 5m candles using an example strategy with EMA100, as above.

 ``` bash
 freqtrade backtesting --timerange 20190101-20190201 --ticker-interval 5m